-OpsGenie provides flexibility for users to define their own notification settings.
-When an event to notify users occurs; such as, alert creation, start/end of an on-call rotation or execution of a re-notification policy, the concerned users are being notified according to their own notification settings.
+Opsgenie provides flexibility for users to define their own notification settings.
+When an event to notify users occurs such as alert creation, start/end of an on-call rotation, or execution of a re-notification policy, the relevant users are being notified according to their own notification settings.

-The limitations for the contact methods are as follows:
+The limitations of the contact methods are as follows:

 Each user can have at most:

-There is no limitation for the number of mobile contacts.
+There is no limitation to the number of mobile contacts.

-Each mobile device can be used by, at most, one user within the same OpsGenie domain.
-If another user logs in to OpsGenie with a mobile device that is already being used as a contact method for another user from the same OpsGenie domain, OpsGenie will automatically disable the contact method for previous user.
+Each mobile device can be used by, at most, one user within the same Opsgenie domain.
+If another user logs in to Opsgenie with a mobile device that is already being used as a contact method for another user from the same Opsgenie domain, Opsgenie automatically disables the contact method for the previous user.

-- New Alert: A new alert was created and you are added as a recipient.
+- New Alert: A new alert is created for which you are added as a recipient.

-- Acknowledged Alert: Another user has acknowledged an alert that you were notified for.
+- Acknowledged Alert: Another user has acknowledged an alert that you were notified of.

-- Closed Alert: Another user has closed an alert that you were notified for.
+- Closed Alert: Another user has closed an alert that you were notified of.

 - Assigned Alert: You were assigned as the owner of an alert by another user.

-- Added Note to Alert: Another user added a note to an alert that you were notified for.
+- Added Note to Alert: Another user added a note to an alert that you were notified of.

 - Schedule Start: Your on-call rotation is being started.